hossein-jazayeri/hossein-jazayeri.github.io/_posts/2017-01-14-code-complexity-comparision.markdown

 Except how hard a project can be to start contributing, there are other important aspects too like where are the most complexities lied on? and where are the most error prone parts of the code?

-There are plenty of tools[^1] for each of these metrics[^2] and usually there results are impressive.
+There are plenty of tools like [PhpMetrics](https://github.com/phpmetrics/PhpMetrics) for each of these metrics[^1] and usually there results are impressive.
 Here I compared 3 companies' projects with each other which tells me all the feelings I've experienced about each one on them: